cammyong/Lambda-Project/README.md

 terraform plan  # View the execution plan of terraform
 ```
 ```
-terraform apply  # apply the infrastructure in AWS
+terraform apply  # Apply the infrastructure in AWS
 ```
 ```
 terraform destroy  # Destroy the infrastructure in AWS